chrisbcaldwell/AI_Assisted_Programming/README.md

 slope := (n*sumXY - sumX*sumY) / (n*sumX2 - sumX*sumX)
 intercept := (sumY - slope*sumX) / n
 ```
-This method of course gives correct answers for a single independent variable.
-In the case where more than one indpendent variable is used it would be nice to have a program that can handle that, first using the suggested montanaflynn/stats package:
+This method of course gives correct answers, but it would be nice to avoid writing a linear regression formula, first using the suggested montanaflynn/stats package:

 > Rewrite the code to use the stats package at github.com/montanaflynn/stats